What do we mean?

 Live teaching sessions should take place using Re:View or Zoom or Microsoft Teams and no other platform, as these are already covered by a processing agreement with Bath.
 Recordings are visible to participants and each participant has the option of turning off their video and microphone if they don’t want their personal data to be recorded.

 Digital accessibility is about content that is universally consumable and no-one is excluded.
 University of Bath digital platforms are selected so they are digitally accessible.
 Make sure your choice of a non-Bath digital platform that supports these key aspects of digital accessibility:

-- visual (including colour, size, appropriate alt-text, descriptive elements)
+- visual (including colour contrast, size, appropriate alt-text, descriptive elements)

 - physical (including navigation from keyboard)

 University of Bath, May 2020 (based on an original document by University of the Arts, London)

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/